Oslo, Norway

 When we asked people about industries and career opportunities in Oslo, they reponded:

 "Foreigners often have jobs in Oslo in a variety of industries, such as hospitality, retail, construction, and technology.
 Many foreigners also work in the service industry, such as restaurants, hotels, and cafes.
 Additionally, there are many opportunities for foreigners to work in the education sector, such as teaching English or other languages.
-Other popular jobs for foreigners include working in the finance and banking sector, as well as in the medical field," said one expat who made the move to Oslo.
+Other popular jobs for foreigners include working in the finance and banking sector, as well as in the medical field," remarked one expat who made the move to Oslo.

 What is life like in Oslo?